BaybhinProgramming25/Custom-Honeypot/README.md

 # Setting up the Honeypot

 **NOTE:** Make sure to do these steps on the Honeypot Ubuntu Device.
-DO NOT PERFORM THESE STEPS ON THE SIEM DEVICE.
+DO NOT PERFORM THESE STEPS ON THE PARTIAL SIEM DEVICE.

 ## 1: Update the OS